Variational Monte Carlo Optimization of Topological Chiral Superconductors: The Phase Diagram

 \subsection{Magnetic Field}

 Another knob we can tune is the external magnetic field.
 The effect of the magnetic field regarding the energetics is given as the Zeeman term $ \pm \mu_B B$ depending on the spin orientation.

-For the quarter Fermi liquid, when the external magnetic field is applied, the spin will be polarized to the direction of the magnetic field and the QFL's energy will be lowered by $ \pm \mu_B B$ per electron.
-The same applies for the single-species Pfaffian superconductor.
-Therefore, the energy difference does not change between the Pfaffian superconductor and the Fermi liquid to this order.
+For the quarter Fermi liquid and the single-species Pfaffian superconductor, when the external magnetic field is applied, the spin will be polarized to the direction of the magnetic field, and the QFL's energy will be lowered by $ \pm \mu_B B$ per electron.
+Therefore, the energy difference does not change between the Pfaffian superconductor and the Fermi liquid at this order.
+At Zeeman order, which we plot in Figure~\ref{fig:zeeman}, if the Pfaffian state is energetically preferable, it will remain stable regardless of the magnetic field.
+In real materials, the superconductor will be overtaken by the Fermi liquid state by second-order effects.
+Since this happens at second-order, we can reasonably conclude that it will occur at high external magnetic fields.

-However, $f_I = (1/2, 1/2)$ is fixed for the two-species superconductors.
-In this case, the magnetic field will not change the energy, as half of the electrons will gain $ \pm \mu_B B$ energy and the other half will lose $ \pm \mu_B B$, leveling the effects.
-Therefore, the effect of the Zeeman term is to lower the QFL (and Pfaffian) energy against the two-species chiral superconducting states, and we naturally expect when the magnetic field becomes strong enough, the QFL will win over all chiral superconducting states.
+In the case of two-species superconductors, the magnetic field will not change the energy, as half of the electrons will gain $ \pm \mu_B B$ energy and the other half will lose $ \pm \mu_B B$, leveling the first-order energy gain.
+Therefore, the effect of the Zeeman term is to lower the QFL and Pfaffian energy relative to the two-species chiral superconducting states.
 Figure~\ref{fig:zeeman} plots the phase diagram along the Fermi surface transition line between density and magnetic field for various values of the permittivity and $c_4$.

-We observe that, in some cases, the chiral superconducting states remain very robust for fairly strong magnetic fields along the Fermi surface transition line (where the superconductivity is observed experimentally).
-This agrees well with the experimental observations that the superconducting regime does not shrink very much for the external field up to $5$T. So the current experiments may not totally rule out the possibility of spin-unpolarized chiral superconducting states, such as the $K_{2a}$ state.
+We observe that, in some cases, the two-species chiral superconducting states can also remain robust for fairly strong magnetic fields along the Fermi surface transition line (where the superconductivity is observed experimentally).
+This agrees well with the experimental observations that the superconducting regime does not shrink very much for external fields up to $5$T. So the current experiments may not totally rule out the possibility of spin-unpolarized chiral superconducting states, such as the $K_{2a}$ state.